 What's happened

-The UK government has abandoned plans to allow AI firms to use copyrighted works without permission, following backlash from artists and industry groups.
-A new consultation on digital replicas will be launched this summer to balance innovation with creator rights.
+The UK government has abandoned plans to allow AI companies to train on copyrighted works without permission after backlash from artists and industry groups.
+The decision follows concerns over fairness, creator rights, and the potential for misuse of creative content.
+A consultation on digital replicas will be launched this summer.

 What's behind the headline?